alinobrasil/the_graph_getting_started/The Graph Quick Start.md

 ![publish button](https://img.notionusercontent.com/s3/prod-files-secure%2Fa7d6afae-8784-4b15-a90e-ee8f6ee007ba%2F8af650f5-03da-4dc2-b5ca-a5542ae2ca4a%2Fimage.png/size/w=2000?exp=1729260329&sig=Tqb7w1WpU1xSzlt5OfLQedDM8F47c5kUivzb3_KnuZY)

 > **Note:**
-> - Kaia shows as "partially supported" for now because a final on-chain voting process has not been completed yet.
+> - Kaia shows as "partially supported" for now because a final on-chain voting process to unlock rewards for indexers has not been completed yet.
 For now, Edge & Node's Indexer (Upgrade Indexer) will be the only indexer supporting all Kaia subgraphs.
 > - The Graph's smart contracts are all on Arbitrum One, even though your subgraph is indexing data from Kaia, Ethereum or any other [supported chain](https://thegraph.com/docs/en/developing/supported-networks/).

 ## 3. Query your Subgraph